TooManyFoxes/Web-Mini-Chip-x8/readme.md

 ## Keybinds

 Shift + I : Open a .wmcbin file.
 Shift + H : Halt the program.
 Shift + Enter : Restart a program.

 ## Info

+The WMC will start on a black screen, use one of the keybinds to use it.

 You can view the docs in the "docs.md" file.